 UARS measured a massive 35 feet in length and around 15 feet in width.
 It also weighed a huge 6.5 tons.
 If you think about it, that’s a massive bit of junk to be falling from the sky.
 It’s frightening to think that it could potentially fall onto your front lawn!

-NASA however have calculated that the possibility of this happening is very slim – about 1 in 3,200 apparently!
+NASA, however, has calculated that the possibility of this happening is very slim – about 1 in 3,200 apparently!
 Most of the satellite would have been destroyed when re-entering however it is estimated that about half a ton would have survived the descent.
 That’s still going to cause a pretty big splash somewhere in the Pacific Ocean!

 Click here to read NASA’s Final Update on UARS re-entering the earth’s atmosphere.

 Another, potential problem that may arise in the future is that if the amount of space junk continues to increase at the rate it is then, we may not be able to get off our planet.
-It may become too difficult and too dangerous to manoeuvre a space craft through the debris.
+It may become too difficult and too dangerous to manoeuvre a spacecraft through the debris.
 We may even inadvertently trap ourselves on this planet by not cleaning up our mess.
 At the very least we must ensure that we prevent any further unnecessary debris being deposited in the orbit.

-In future posts we will be looking at what steps are being implemented in order to prevent any further space junk being deposited up there.
+In future posts, we will be looking at what steps are being implemented in order to prevent any further space junk being deposited up there.